-- basic pie crust dough with 1 tbsp. of dried basil added (get basic pie crust recipe; use only half of the ingredients)
+- 1 recipe basic pie crust with 1 tablespoon dried basil added

-- 400 g. of salmon fillet, cut into one-inch cubes
+- 400 grams salmon fillet cut into one-inch cubes

 - 1 bell pepper (whatever color), seeded and roughly chopped

-- 1/4 c. of sour cream (substitute yogurt is you prefer less fat in the filling)
+- 1/4 cup sour cream (substitute yogurt is you prefer less fat in the filling)

 - Gather the pie crust dough into a ball, wrap with cling film and chill in the fridge while you make the filling.